Therapy for Students

 It is the policy of the program that no student enter a therapeutic relationship with a core clinical faculty member, nor a current clinical supervisor.

-Psychotherapy is available to you at Western University, Student Development Centre at no charge.
+Psychotherapy is available to you at Western University's Western Health and Wellness at no charge.
 Moreover, there is a list of private practitioners in the London area who are willing to see students in our program at a reduced fee.
-This list is distributed to students annually, and is also available through the Clinical Student Advisory Committee (CSAC), or from the Clinical Program Administrative Assistant, Penni Pring.
+The Clinical Student Advisory Committee (CSAC), which assembles the list, updates it annually and sends clinical students a link to the updated document at the onset of each academic year.
 Feel free to talk to the Director of the Clinical Program, your research or clinical supervisor, any other clinical faculty members, or your peers for more information.
 You should be aware that any information about your therapy cannot be released to the clinical program without your written informed consent.